motorcycle accident case

 Essentially, West Virginia law requires motorists to carry minimum liability and uninsured motorist insurance.
 This means that as long as the at-fault motorist has some minimum insurance as required by law, and you have evidence to prove their negligence, you should be able to recover your damages.

 However, these are minimum requirements.
-Motorists always have options to take more cover as sometimes the minimum amounts cannot sufficiently cover damages, especially when accident victims sustain severe injuries.
-For instance, due to the nature of motorcycle accidents, the resulting injuries are pretty severe, hence a motorist’s minimum coverage might not adequately compensate the losses.
+Motorists always have options to take more cover as sometimes the minimum amounts cannot sufficiently cover damages, especially when motorcycle accident victims sustain severe or fatal injuries.
+For instance, due to the nature of motorcycle accidents, the resulting injuries can be serious, so a motorist’s minimum coverage might not adequately compensate for your losses.

 In the same way, motorcycles are regarded as motor vehicles and should therefore carry these minimum insurance policies.
-In the event your accident was not caused by another motorist’s error, your liability cover should cater to your damages.
-Or could be you were involved in a hit-and-run accident and you’re not able to identify the other vehicle.
-In this case, your uninsured cover should take care of your damages.
+If your accident was not caused by another motorist’s error, your liability should cover your damages.
+If you were involved in a hit-and-run accident and could not identify the other vehicle, your uninsured cover should take care of your damages.

 Factors Affecting Motorcycle Accident Case Compensation

-Generally, how much you can recover from your motorcycle accident case will depend on;
+Generally, how much you can recover from your motorcycle accident case will depend on the damages you have sustained and the coverage available

 If the crash was caused by the other motorist and your damages exceed their coverage, you can recover the rest by filing a lawsuit against them.
-However, should you decide to take this route, you should at least consider the driver’s ability to pay your damages, to avoid the risk of spending your resources pursuing someone who does not have the means to fulfill a judgment.
+However, should you decide to take this route, you need to consider the driver’s ability to pay your damages.
+This way, you can avoid the risk of spending your resources pursuing someone who does not have the means to fulfill a judgment.

-At the same time, you should keep in mind the statutory time limit for filing personal injury lawsuits in West Virginia.
-In West Virginia, the statute of limitations for a motorcycle accident claim is two years.
-After this deadline, you cannot be able to recover from the at-fault party, unless you qualify for exemptions such as; the victim being a minor or the at-fault party being outside the state.
+Another important factor is the statutory time limit for filing motorcycle accident lawsuits in West Virginia.
+In West Virginia, the statute of limitations for a personal injury claim is two years.
+After this deadline, you cannot recover from the at-fault party unless you qualify for exemptions, such as the victim being a minor or the at-fault party being outside the state.
 In this case, the limit should start counting once the minor reaches 18 or the defendant returns to the state.

 Damages You Can Claim in a Motorcycle Accident Case

 A motorcycle accident case is like any other personal injury claim.
-You’re entitled to receive compensation for the economic and non-economic damages you may have suffered.
-These may include;
+You’re entitled to recover compensation for the economic and non-economic damages you may have suffered.

-Medical expenses – You should claim all the medical costs you have incurred and anticipate to incur from the injuries sustained.
+- Medical expenses — You should claim all the medical costs you have incurred and anticipate incurring from the motorcycle accident injuries sustained.
 These should include hospital bills, doctor’s fees, cost of therapy, medication expenses, travel expenses to and from the hospital, cost of assistive devices, etc.

-Pain and suffering – In addition to the quantifiable losses, you are entitled to receiving compensation for your physical pain, emotional distress, disfigurement, loss of enjoyment of life, embarrassment, psychological trauma, and other similar damages.
+- Pain and suffering — In addition to the quantifiable losses, you are entitled to receive compensation for your physical pain, emotional distress, disfigurement, loss of enjoyment of life, embarrassment, psychological trauma, and other similar damages.

 Do You Need a Lawyer to Help You With Your Motorcycle Accident Case?

-While it’s possible to pursue the settlement on your own, having an experienced personal injury lawyer representing you raise your chances of getting fair compensation.
-Especially, you should hire a lawyer experienced in motorcycle accident cases, since they’re familiar with the unique aspects of motorcycle accident claims.
+While it’s possible to pursue the settlement on your own, working with an experienced personal injury lawyer can increase your chances of getting fair compensation.
+You should consider working with a lawyer experienced in motorcycle accident cases since they’re familiar with the unique aspects of motorcycle accident claims.

-Among other things, the lawyer should help you investigate the case, gather evidence, calculate damages, file a compensation claim, and negotiate a fair settlement.
+Among other things, experienced motorcycle accident attorneys should help you investigate the case, gather evidence, calculate damages, file a compensation claim, and negotiate a fair settlement.

 Contact us today for a free case review.